seiyria/bootstrap-slider/README.md

 Basic Setup
 ============
-Load the plugin CSS and JavaScript into your web page, and everything should work!
+Grab the compiled JS/CSS (minified or non-minified versions) from the [/dist](https://github.com/seiyria/bootstrap-slider/tree/master/dist) directory, load them into your web page, and everything should work!

 Remember to load the plugin code after loading the Bootstrap CSS and JQuery.